 Requesting additional insured status—from a contractor, for example—is a common way of adding another layer of protection.

 Should an incident result from contractor negligence, the additional insured language confirms the responsible party will respond to the claim.

 Need a refresher on additional insured endorsements?

 Making this policy addition requires formal submissions from contractors or vendors, which is fairly straightforward and manageable when conducted for one or a handful of entities.

 However, it’s common for businesses to work with hundreds of other companies at any given time, therefore you can imagine that when they all request to be included as an additional insured, the process can become overwhelming and create regrettable mistakes.
 For example, missing documents or incorrect information can prevent a company from obtaining additional insured status, potentially leaving it open to costly liabilities.

 Blanket endorsements help businesses reduce the likelihood of making such mistakes by including policy language that extends additional insured status to any entity with which they have a contractual agreement to perform a job—bypassing many traditional steps.

 Important Considerations For Blanket Additional Insured Endorsements

-The broad, time-saving nature of blanket endorsements makes them a convenient choice for vendors, contractors, and even subcontractors.
-They provide peace of mind, and instill confidence.
+The broad, time-saving nature of blanket endorsements makes the policy a convenient choice for vendors, contractors, and subcontractors.
+Such policies provide peace of mind and instill confidence.

-Ambiguous Language: Standard language established in 1997 has not had much opportunity to be tested in court, resulting in a lack of clarity surrounding certain aspects of these endorsements.
+Ambiguous Language: Standard language around blanket additional insured endorsements has not historically been given the opportunity to be tested in court, resulting in a lack of clarity surrounding certain aspects of these endorsements.
 Without legal precedent, it's critical all parties carefully review the endorsement before entering into an agreement.